How It All Began – 1984 to Present

 The Next Generation

 As the new owner of Shepherd’s Dream, Sarah focused on building a strong and capable team and quickly decided to transfer Shepherd’s Dream from a sole proprietorship to an LLC.
-After 7 years, Sarah has successfully created a sustainable company that runs largely on its own.
+Over 7 years, Sarah successfully created a sustainable company that runs largely on its own.
 Sarah continues to produce wool bedding while assisting with other aspects of the company.
-Sarah married Nathon, the owner of the Woolgatherer Carding Mill in 2011.
+In 2011, Sarah married Nathon, the owner of the Woolgatherer Carding Mill.